Protect Your Assets and Maintain Control of Your Healthcare and Financial Decision-Making with a Basic Estate Plan

 - Financial power of attorney – A financial power of attorney appoints someone to pay your bills and managing your finances should you become incapacitated during your lifetime due to an illness or injury.

-- Healthcare power of attorney, healthcare directive or living will – These and other healthcare planning documents state your wishes or appoint a healthcare surrogate to make decisions for you in the event of incapacity.
+- Healthcare power of attorney, healthcare directive or living will – These and other healthcare planning documents state your wishes and appoint a healthcare surrogate to make decisions for you in the event of incapacity.

-- Retirement Trust– A retirement trust is used to protect your retirement savings such as those from your IRA and 401(k) from your family’s creditors and for you to designate the terms and conditions on how your family will receive your retirement savings.
+- Retirement Trust– A retirement trust is used to protect your retirement savings such as those from your IRA and 401(k) from your family’s creditors and allows you to designate the terms and conditions on how your family will receive your retirement savings.

 - Special Needs Trust– A special needs trust is used to protect and plan for your disabled children without endangering their eligibility for governmental benefits.

 While these are all standard planning tools, it is important to emphasize that there is no such thing as a “standard estate plan.”
 Your needs and circumstances are unique; and, even if you only have basic estate planning needs, it is still critically important to prepare a plan that reflects your wishes and complies with the laws of your state.

 Contact Us to Discuss Your Basic Estate Plan